 The New Banana Diet

-http://bit.ly/thebananadiet The banana diet was actually created by a top-notch pharmacist in Japan who wanted to help her 31 year old fiance lose 37 lbs of fat.
+http://bit.ly/thebananadiet The Banana Diet was actually created by a top-notch pharmacist in Japan who wanted to help her 31 year old fiance lose 37 lbs of fat.
 Being from the West, at first I thought “This can’t possibly work!”, but then I started doing a little research and I found out just how amazing a banana is!

 Here are just a couple of banana facts: * Bananas contain a large amount of an insoluble carbohydrates called resistant starch.
 Resistant starch, taken in the right way at the right time, has been credited with initiating fat burning and melting away excess body fat